thoughtcroft/ding/README.md

 By default, `ding` will create a branch called `testing` from the selected feature branch.
 It also assumes that the master branch is called `master`.
-Branches named `master` and `develop` cannot be deleted by calling the Ding::Cli methods.
+Branches named `master` and `develop` cannot be deleted by calling Ding::Git.delete_branch in code.

 These defaults can be over-ridden by providing ENV vars to the shell: